JHartlich/AlternateReferenceMaker/README.md

 [![DOI](https://zenodo.org/badge/333140458.svg)](https://zenodo.org/badge/latestdoi/333140458)

 is a command line based tool to integrate called variants into genomic sequences. \
-To operate AlternateReferenceMaker needs the positional arguments: the FASTA file and the VCF, in this exact order. \
+To operate AlternateReferenceMaker needs the positional arguments: FASTA file and the VCF file, in this exact order. \
 AlternateReferenceMaker can handle called variants of a multi-FASTA file.

 ## Requirements